 PhD students who know me a little longer or have worked with me intensively know that I am a great believer in walking half an hour every day.
 For many different reasons.
-You won’t be surprised if I tell you that I spend my holidays walking.
+You won’t be surprised if I tell you that I spend many of my holidays walking.

 1. Walking stimulates creativity